stacks-network/docs/src/pages/write-smart-contracts/hello-world-tutorial.md

 ### Check the Stacks 2.0 status

 The Stacks 2.0 blockchain is currently in development and could experience resets and downtimes.
 To make sure you're not running into any challenges related to the status of the network, please open up the [Status Checker](http://status.test-blockstack.com/) and confirm that all systems are operational.
-If some systems seem to have issues, it's best to wait until they are back up before you proceed with the next steps.
+If some systems seem to have issues, it's best to wait until they're back up before you proceed with the next steps.

 ## Step 1: open the playground